Graham Norton quits show he’s presented since 2011

 Graham Norton has quit Virgin Radio after 13 years, the presenter has announced.

-Irish host Norton revealed the news on the latest episode of his series, which was broadcast on Saturday (24 February).
+Irish host Norton revealed the news on his show, following which he issued a goodbye to his long-time listeners.

+He confirmed fellow Irish presenter Angela Scanlon, who competed on Strictly Come Dancing last year, will step in as interim host for the next few weeks before “various announcements” on who will take over the slot permanently.

 The news comes following numerous radio shake-ups in recent months, involving Claudia Winkleman as well as Jordan North and Roman Kemp.